Article | Last updated: 30/04/2020 | Ministry of Foreign Affairs

-Information about stays in Norway, entering Norway and visas for EU/EEA nationals and for nationals of countries outside the EU/EEA is available on the website of the Norwegian Directorate of Immigration (UDI).
+Information about staying in Norway, entering Norway and visas for EU/EEA nationals and for nationals of countries outside the EU/EEA is available on the website of the Norwegian Directorate of Immigration (UDI).
 There you will find contact information for UDI, which has responsibility for the rules.

 Can EEA nationals, including Nordic nationals, travel through Norway to get home?

 Yes, they can.
 This is the case for all transport, but must be viewed in connection with the quarantine rules.